-- If you have a valid, out-of-state driver’s license or a license that’s been expired less than two years, you are exempt from the written test and road test, but you will need to pass the vision exam.
+If you have a valid out-of-state driver’s license or a license that’s been expired less than two years, you are exempt from the written and road tests, but you will need to pass the vision exam.

-- If you have a lost or expired out-of-state driver’s license, you will need an original letter of clearance or certified driving record from your old state.
+If you have lost your license or it has been expired for two years or more, you will need an original letter of clearance or certified driving record from your previous state of residence.
 The letter must have been dated within 30 days.
 You will also have to pass the written, road and vision tests.
-You can prepare for the road test by reviewing the digital copy of the driver’s manual or by visiting your local Department of Driver Services customer service center for a physical copy.
+Prepare for the road test by reviewing the driver’s manual online or by visiting your local Department of Driver Services customer service center for a hard copy.

-2. Complete and compile the necessary documents to bring with you to the DMV.
 To make sure you have the proper documents, you can use the Department of Driver Services checklist of accepted identification documents.
+Here's a summary:

-- If you’ve changed your name after marriage, you’ll need to bring your marriage license.
+- If you’ve changed your name after marriage, you’ll need to bring your marriage license as well

-4. Renew your license.
 You can renew your license within 150 days of its expiration date.
-Because you transferred your license after the implementation of the "secure ID renewal requirements," you will be able to renew your license online.
-Visit the Department of Driver Services website for more information on the renewal process.
+Because you transferred your license after the implementation of secure ID renewal requirements, you will be able to renew your license online.